lpapp/examples/qt-shortcut-editor/README.md

 * Assigning shortcuts in the tree.
 * Changing shortcuts in the tree.
-* Removing shortcutss in the tree.
+* Removing shortcuts in the tree.
 * Clash detection (only in clashing contexts, smartly).
 * Shortcut processing blocked whilst recording.